NazaniCode/armenian-rhyme-app/ALGORITHM_DOCUMENTATION.md

 5. Sort results by similarity (highest first)
 6. Return top N results

 **Sorting Priority:**

 Results are sorted purely by `final_score` in descending order.
 This means:

 - A 95% "near-perfect" rhyme ranks higher than an 85% "near-perfect" rhyme

 - Labels are informational but don't affect ranking

+**Frontend Filtering:**
+The results UI provides pill-style toggle buttons (Noun, Verb, Adjective, Adverb, Name, Pronoun) that filter the currently loaded rhymes by part of speech without issuing new API calls.
+Each rhyme’s part-of-speech tag is normalized client-side to handle aliases (for example, `adj`, `proper noun`, or `common noun`), and infinite scrolling honors the active filter so newly appended results remain consistent with the user’s selection.

 ## Key Design Decisions